 How to Apply

-Prospective students must submit the following materials in a single envelope:
+Prospective students must submit the following materials:

 - a brief letter describing prior experience with Latin and Ancient Greek, and explaining the role the applicant hopes this program will play in his or her professional development

 - two letters from instructors familiar with the applicant's academic work; letters that address the student's experience with the ancient languages are most helpful.
 If sent by the applicant, these letters should be sealed separately in envelopes with the recommender's signature across the back seal.

 - Georgetown University's Special Student application form.
 Please note that it will not be necessary to fill in the essay on the final page of the application form.